instructlab/dev-docs/docs/cli/ilab-local-config.md

 We presently store these paths directly in the config, however this isn't sustainable as data is frequently moved around unbeknownst to the program.
-This leaves the user with two choices: either update the config to correctly point to either a relative path in the format of `../../uncle-dir/dataset.jsonl`, or worse, have to specify an absolute path.
+This leaves the user with two choices: either update the config to correctly point to either a relative path in the format of `../../uncle-dir/dataset.jsonl`, or have to specify an absolute path.
+Both options are equally flexible and inconvenient for the user to produce.

 ## What's being proposed?